Cursor Generates Duplicate Logic Instead of Reusing Helpers

 rg "function formatDate" --type ts

-Consolidate to a single source; update call sites.
-Future AI then has one anchor instead of three.
+Consolidate to a single source and update the call sites.
+After this, future agent runs have one anchor to find instead of three.

 Step 6: Give important helpers unique names

-• A teammate running the same prompt sees the same behavior — confirms rules in team config.
+• A teammate running the same prompt sees the same behavior — that confirms the rule is in shared config (AGENTS.md or .cursor/rules/), not just your local chat.

 If it still fails

-• Roll back the latest .cursorrules change to see which rule was working.
+• Roll back the latest rule change to isolate which rule was doing the work.

 Prevention

-• One utils/ per package + README manifest — give the model an explicit entry point.
+• One utils/ per package plus a README manifest — give the model an explicit entry point.

 • Name important helpers with domain signal (formatInvoiceDate beats formatDate).

-• PR review checklist: “Is this reusing the existing helper?” — block duplication.
+• PR review checklist item: “Is this reusing the existing helper?”
+Block duplication at review.

-• Quarterly utility dedupe sweep: merge near-duplicates, update README.
+• Quarterly utility dedupe sweep: merge near-duplicates and update the README.

 Tags: #Troubleshooting #Cursor #Debug #Duplicate logic